beahrnja/Axiom/README.md

 ## Goals

 I'm building Axiom with a few goals in mind:
-- Learning to program desktop apps with Electron.
+- Learning to program desktop apps with C++.
 - Create a solution to a problem I have with software like Adobe Bridge.
-- Leverage my design capabilities with HTML/CSS.
+- Leverage my design capabilities with GUI creation.
 - More goals to come!